openpunkart/punkart.blocks.readymade/README.md

-# Hair Colors (& Styles) -  Trendy Ideas to Try in 2022 - Is Orange the New Black?
+# More Punk Building Blocks in the 24×24px Format

 ## Questions?
 Comments?

-Post them on the [D.I.Y.
-Punk (Pixel) Art reddit](https://old.reddit.com/r/DIYPunkArt).
+Post them over at the [Help & Support](https://github.com/geraldb/help) page.
 Thanks.